About Curaçao

 The island's rich history begins with the indigenous Arawak and Caquetio peoples.
 Spanish explorers arrived in 1499 but found limited agricultural potential and no precious metals.
 This "useless island" label changed dramatically when the Dutch arrived in 1634.

-Under Dutch control, Curaçao transformed into a significant trade center and later became a hub in the Atlantic slave trade.
+Under Dutch control, Curaçao became a significant trade center and later became a hub in the Atlantic slave trade.
 The island also became home to a Jewish community fleeing European persecution, who greatly influenced local culture and commerce.

 Throughout history, Curaçao briefly fell under British occupation during European conflicts before returning to Dutch rule.
 The abolition of slavery in 1863 prompted major economic changes and population shifts.